 Vomiting and diarrhea are the most common symptoms seen in dogs.
 They can occur alone or together.
-It can be a very minor self-limiting problem or a very significant major problem.
+It can be a minor self-limiting problem or a very significant major problem.

 Below are some common questions pet owners ask when their dog has vomiting and diarrhea.
 The focus of this article will be on how you can care for these problems at home.

-What Is Vomiting and Diarrhea?
+What Are Vomiting and Diarrhea?

 Vomiting is the act of expelling contents from the stomach through the mouth.